mateeyas/calebmateo-filesync/README.md

 - **Metadata Management**: Utilize metadata (e.g., date taken, GPS coordinates) stored in a PostgreSQL database.
 - **Unique Filenames**: Use the file's unique `id` as the filename in Cloudflare.
 - **Error Handling**: Retry uploads on transient errors such as timeouts (HTTP 524) and server errors (HTTP 500, 502, 503, 504).
+- **Logging**: Comprehensive logging for both application processes and scheduled tasks.
+- **Security**: Secure handling of environment variables and restricted access to Docker functionalities.

 ## Table of Contents